VegaDeftwing/OpGuidesHugoSrc/content/Engineering/23-security.md

-# Chapter 23 - Exploitation & Security
+# Chapter 23 - Security & Exploitation

+{{< hint warning >}}

+I'm going to assume at least some prior knowledge here, if you want a quick intro, I recommend going through [./missing-semester-Security](https://missing.csail.mit.edu/2020/security/) so that we can all be on the same page.

+{{< /hint >}}

 {{< columns >}}